ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 How I think about screen time: quality is very important, quantity is less important.

-The most popular show for kids is Cocomelon, which has been studied to have negative development effects on children.
+The most popular show for kids is Cocomelon, which has been studied (TODO) to have negative development effects on children.
 In my mind, there's no question that Cocomelon is bad for kids, and I will never want my kiddo to watch Cocomelon.
 But there's lots of great shows that aren't Cocomelon.

 If we use screens when we want a break, when we want to do a task without our kiddos, when we want a screen to co-parent on our behalf, then we should trust the shows we choose to be a co-parent.
 (Some parents have said they only use screens when in the presence of their kids, well I'm a parent who appreciates the external help.)